tidyverse/tidyverse.org/content/blog/2020-03-dplyr-1-0-0-new-verb-features/index.markdown

 #> 6     2 -0.366    0.75
 ```

 In the past, one of the challenges of writing this sort of function was naming the columns.
-For example, when you call `quibble(y)` it'd be nice if you'd get columns `y` and `y_q`, not `x` and `x_q`.
-Now, thanks to the recent combination of [glue and tidy evaluation](https://www.tidyverse.org/blog/2020/02/glue-strings-and-tidy-eval/) that's easy to implement:
+For example, when you call `quibble(y)` it'd be nice if you could get columns `y` and `y_q`, rather than `x` and `x_q`.
+Now, thanks to the recent combination of [glue and tidy evaluation](https://www.tidyverse.org/blog/2020/02/glue-strings-and-tidy-eval/), that's easy to implement:

 ```r